Stocks soar as Fed cuts stimulus, citing jobs

 In the last month, as signs emerged of that hiring was picking up, the housing market was improving and manufacturing was strengthening, investors grew more confident that markets could gain traction without stimulus.

-The Fed also said Wednesday it is likely to keep cutting its bond purchases.
-Fed Chairman Ben Bernanke, who is nearing the end of his tenure, said the bank will likely vote for "measured reductions" in upcoming meetings, as long as the economy shows improvement.
+The Fed also said it is likely to keep cutting its bond purchases.
+Fed Chairman Ben Bernanke, who is nearing the end of his tenure, said the bank will likely vote for "measured reductions" at upcoming meetings, as long as the economy shows improvement.

 "We finally have something in motion," said Frank Davis, director of trading at LEK Securities "and we have details on how it's going to work, so it's something the market can embrace."

 The government bond market had a mild reaction to the Fed's announcement.
 The yield on the benchmark U.S. 10-year Treasury note fluctuated throughout the day but ended up slightly at 2.89 percent, from 2.84 percent late Tuesday.

 The dollar rose against the euro and yen.